FC7004 - Research and Development Skills (Distance Learning) (2023/24)

 |Module title||Research and Development Skills (Distance Learning)|

 |Total study hours||200|

-To develop R & D knowledge and skills required to undertake an independent research project in computing area with competence, to make students aware of possible ethical and professional issues which they may encounter in carrying out such research project, and to equip students with basic tools of project management sufficient to manage their own work successfully.
+To develop R & D knowledge and skills required to undertake an independent research project in computing or mathematics area with competence.
+To make students deeply understand and apply legal, social, ethical and professional issues which they encounter in carrying out such research project, and to equip students with basic tools of project management sufficient to manage their own work successfully.

 The overall aims of the module are to facilitate a clear understanding of nature of research and development, identifying a research project theme, proposing a programme of work, and providing thorough training in research methods, legal, social, ethical and professional issues that can be used in commercial and academic contexts.

-• an introduction to what is involved in working in commercial R&D environments;
+• a deep understanding of what is involved in working in commercial R & D environments; LO1

-• an introduction to what is involved in working towards a PhD programme;
+• a clear understanding of what is involved in working towards a PhD programme; LO1

 methodology, measurable objectives, literature review and expected benefits;

 • learning of the resources available for research work, which includes: library